Breakthrough Women Business Lunch

 Dr Patricia Lewis

-Patricia Lewis' research is located in the broad area of Gender and Organisation Studies and she is interested in exploring the impact of social and cultural norms (connected to gender) on managers, management and organisations.
-She draws on a range of concepts derived from a poststructuralist feminist position with attention directed at issues of gendered discourses, gendered identity and gendered identity work.
+Patricia conducts research in the broad area of Gender and Organisation Studies, and is interested in exploring the impact of social and cultural norms (connected to gender) on managers, management and organisations.
 Her empirical work is largely located in the area of entrepreneurship studies with a main focus on female entrepreneurs.
-Within this context she has explored issues such as the masculine norm attached to entrepreneurship and its impact on women's access to the entrepreneurial field; the identity work of female entrepreneurs; the emergence of the 'mumpreneur' as a new entrepreneurial persona.
+Within this context she has explored issues such as the emergence of the 'mumpreneur' as a new entrepreneurial persona.
 Her work has been widely published.